aleksyprok/apkp_thesis/README.md

 It includes all the relevant files and code used to produce this thesis including LaTeX files, maple files and python files.

 To view the maple files, you will need a copy of Maple installed on your machine.
-Exported pdfs have been included to enable users to see the files without a copy of Maple installed on their device.
+Exported pdfs have been included in Maple/Chapter 3 to enable users to see the files without a copy of Maple installed on their device.